git-town/git-town/documentation/commands/git-new-pull-request.md

 #### DESCRIPTION

-Opens a browser to a new pull request for the current branch.
+Opens a browser window to the "new pull request" page for the current branch on the code hosting platform.
 Supported only for repositories hosted on [GitHub](http://github.com/) and [Bitbucket](https://bitbucket.org/).